-A. We have worked with law enforcement agencies and officials throughout the country.
-Upon your request we can provide enrollment letters, completion letters, drug screening results and any other information requested by law enforcement to help you to fulfill your legal obligations.
+A. Yes.
+We have worked with law enforcement agencies, courts, and officials throughout the U.S. and other countries around the globe.
+Upon your request, we can provide enrollment letters, completion letters, drug screening results, and any other information requested by law enforcement, probation departments, courts, judges, and employers to help you to fulfill your legal and/or career obligations.

 A. We are regulated by the NYS Dept. of Health & NYS Attorney General Bureau of Charities.
 We are a not-for-profit 501(c) (3) organization.
-Our instructors are New York State Certified Teachers or Teacher’s Assistants and have been provided extensive training by Baldwin Research Institute, Inc. to teach the Saint Jude Program.
-Our program authors are the founders of Baldwin Research Institute, Inc.; Mr. Gerald Brown, a career researcher, and Mr. Mark Scheeren, Chairman of BRI.
-Both Mr. Brown and Mr. Scheeren have experience in the treatment industry that is vast.
-Both co-founders lived with the guests at the first St. Jude Retreat House for a period of ten years developing the program, having a decade worth of on-site research.
-This level of dedication to research is unheard of in the industry, and is one more reason why the St. Jude Retreat Houses have expanded while the rest of the industry has declined over the past twenty years.
-Both co-founders are experts in the 12-step paradigm, and are Alcoholics Anonymous historians.
-This vast knowledge of what works and what does not work is constantly passed on to our staff, thereby making our staff some of the most knowledgeable people in the industry.
+Our instructors are New York State Certified Teachers or Teacher's Assistants and have been provided extensive training by Baldwin Research Institute, Inc., to teach The Freedom Model.
+The Freedom Model authors: Mr. Steven Slate, Mr. Mark Scheeren, and Ms. Michelle Dunbar are world renowned in the drug and alcohol field.
+No team has spent more time conducting on-site research than this team.
+Combined, they have more than 80 years of experience helping people with substance use issues – most of that directly with the guests.
+Both co-founders: Mr. Mark Scheeren and career researcher Gerald Brown, lived with the guests at the first Saint Jude Retreat for a period of twelve years developing the first versions of The Freedom Model (then called the Saint Jude Program), with more than a decade's worth of on-site research as the foundation for the model.
+This level of dedication to research is unheard of in the industry, and is one more reason why The Freedom Model has become the tip of the research spear in the drug and alcohol research field.
+The entire research team are world-renowned experts in the 12-Step paradigm, and are Alcoholics Anonymous historians.
+This vast knowledge of what works and what does not work is constantly passed on to our staff, thereby making our staff the most knowledgeable in the industry.

-A. Baldwin Research Institute, our parent company, has been conducting research since the 1980’s and continues to develop and track effective approaches to substance abuse .
+A. Baldwin Research Institute, our parent company, has been conducting research since the 1980's and continues to develop and track effective approaches to substances and their use .
 Visit them at www.baldwinresearch.com

-A. While 4 weeks seems a short period of time to change one’s entire life, for 85% of those who complete the program, it is long enough to create a new way of life, but for those that feel the need for additional help we offer the Saint Jude Continuing Education Program
+A. While 4 weeks seems a short period of time to change one's entire life, for 85% of those who complete the program, it is long enough to create a new way of life.
+But for those that feel the need for additional help, we offer Freedom Model Future Planning.

-A. At the St. Jude Executive Retreat we have 8 staff members per 5 guests.
+A. At the Saint Jude Executive Retreat, we have 8 staff members per 6 guests.

 A. The Saint Jude Retreats are not medical facilities.
 Therefore, we do not offer medical detoxification services.
 However, we can assist you with finding detox services to fit your needs.
 We have working relationships with two facilities in our area that accommodate our guests in most cases.
 We can arrange detox services in your area, as well.
 Please call toll free at 1-888-424-2626 for information regarding detoxification.

-A. Even the most reluctant guests become open to the program once they experience the pleasant home-like atmosphere and see that they are guests in our home rather than patients in a facility.
-They are treated with the kindness and respect you would offer a good friend, and are shown that getting well is a pleasure not a punishment.
+A. Even the most reluctant guests become open to the retreat experience and The Freedom Model once they experience the pleasant home-like atmosphere and see that they are guests in our home, rather than patients in a facility.
+They are treated with the kindness and respect you would offer a good friend, and are shown that moving past addiction and its stable-mate recovery is a pleasure and not a punishment.
 An average of 9 out of 10 people who enter our program complete it.

-A.St.
-Jude's offers a members only website called the St. Jude Corner to all families upon admission of their loved one to the St. Jude Program.
-Immediately upon booking a reservation family member(s) will be emailed an invitation to login to the St. Jude Corner site.
-This site provides family members access to up-to-date program materials, supplemental reading materials list, information regarding each specific retreat house including staffing and scheduling of meals and activities, social activities and menus, and also educational information written specifically for parents and family members of program participants.
-Families are encouraged to explore the St. Jude Corner and contact the Program Directors, Instructors or Family Consultants if they have any specific questions or would like to set up a personal meeting with program staff.
+A.Yes.
+Saint Jude's offers a members only website called the Saint Jude Corner to all families upon admission of their loved one to The Freedom Model.
+Immediately upon booking, family member(s) will be emailed an invitation to login to the Saint Jude Corner site.
+This site provides family members access to up-to-date program materials, supplemental reading materials list, information regarding each specific retreat house, including staffing, scheduling of meals and activities, social activities and menus, and educational information written specifically for parents and family members of program participants.
+Families are encouraged to explore the Saint Jude Corner and contact the Program Directors, Instructors, or Family Consultants if they have any specific questions or would like to set up a personal meeting with program staff.
 Meetings can be done in person or via Skype.
-Additionally the St. Jude Home Program is available at www.sjhomeprogram.com for family members who are looking to make their own personal life changes.
-Sundays at the Retreats are Family Days and family and loved ones are welcome to visit.
-A family brunch is served Sunday mornings and a family dinner is served in the afternoon.
-Please call our reservations office anytime for additional information, to set up a private meeting or if you have any problems accessing the St. Jude Corner.